SoleneSol/SoleneSol/README.md

 ## Hi !

-I'm Sol, a french music addict, slowly learning how to code !
+I'm Sol, a french music addict, learning how to code !